 Contrasting with these five large-scale works, the vase-motif is continued in a series of three smaller assemblage paintings which present foreboding representations of perishability.
 Mixing literal and symbolic imagery, each of these works show a silhouette of a skull in an exaggerated fishbowl, giving you a glimpse of flora and fauna in other worlds.

-Carlsen’s archival impulses which connect such seemingly disparate references spring from nearly forensic interest in how images are made, and how our understanding of the world is constituted by images in a symbolic as well as a literal, bodily sense.
+Carlsen’s archival impulses which connect such seemingly disparate references spring from a nearly forensic interest in how images are made, and how our understanding of the world is constituted by images in a symbolic as well as a literal, bodily sense.
 Carlsen’s interest in image creation explores how we recognize- and idealize both ourselves and others with romantic introspection.
 As the title of the exhibition suggests, a portmanteau of bloom and boomerang, when you throw something out in the world, it will return to you in a pollinated- and newly enlightened form.
 “Life changes in the instant.
 The ordinary instant”, as a favorite author of Carlsen’s, Joan Didion, would say.*

 What are we but constant change?
 May you bloom.